4d/docs/website/translated_docs/es/ViewPro/method-list.md

 #### Descripción

-The `VP SET CUSTOM FUNCTIONS` command <!-- REF #_method_.VP SET CUSTOM FUNCTIONS.Summary -->designates the 4D formulas that can be called directly from 4D View Pro formulas<!-- END REF -->.
+The `VP SET CUSTOM FUNCTIONS` command<!-- REF #_method_.VP SET CUSTOM FUNCTIONS.
+Summary -->designates the 4D formulas that can be called directly from 4D View Pro formulas<!-- END REF -->.
 Because custom functions are not stored in the document,`VP SET CUSTOM FUNCTIONS` must be executed in the `On Load` form event.

 The formulas specified by `VP SET CUSTOM FUNCTIONS` appear in a pop-up menu when the first letter of their name is entered.
 See the [Formulas and Functions](formulas.md) page.